Loading organizations...

 Key people at Mission: Heirloom.

-Mission: Heirloom was founded by Bobby W. Chang (Co Founder).
+Mission: Heirloom was founded in 2013 by Bobby W. Chang (Co Founder).

-Mission: Heirloom was founded by Bobby W. Chang (Co Founder).
+Mission: Heirloom was founded in 2013 by Bobby W. Chang (Co Founder).

 Mission: Heirloom is a Berkeley, California-based food company specializing in nutrient-dense, low-inflammation Paleo meals delivered via a multi-platform model, including a commercial kitchen and café.[2][4][5]
 It serves health-conscious consumers seeking clean, ethically sourced foods to support wellness journeys, solving problems like dietary intolerances, inflammation, and access to toxin-free nutrition by emphasizing grass-fed meats, organic produce, and meticulous sourcing from small farms and wild foragers.[1][4][6]
 The company reported $6 million in revenue, blending restaurant operations with packaged goods sales in a modern, community-oriented space.[4][6]